-The Japanese Method of Multiplication Are you not ready to do complicated multiplication in your head, yet?
+Are you not ready to do complicated multiplication in your head, yet?

 With the visual Japanese multiplication technique, you’ll see these operations much more clearly.
 All you have to do is draw lines and the result appears as if by magic.

-Once you’ve learnt this technique, it’s much easier to carry out these operations in your head.
+Once you’ve learned this technique, it’s much easier to carry out these operations in your head.
 In fact, by envisioning these lines in your head, you can visualise the result, without needing a sheet of paper to draw the lines.

 Wisdom from the Land of the Rising Sun…